 Weddell Sea Ice

-Radar image of a 45 kilometer x 18 kilometer area of seasonal sea-ice cover in the Weddell Sea, Antarctica.
+Radar image of a 45 kilometer x 18 kilometer (28 miles x 11 miles) area of seasonal sea-ice cover in the Weddell Sea, Antarctica.
 Most of the ice cover consists of smaller rounded ice floes visible as gray-blue circles.
 These data help scientists estimate the extent and thickness of ice cover.

 Satellites have continuously monitored Arctic sea ice since 1979.
 Over the course of a year, the area covered by the ice changes.
 The ice melts down to its minimum every summer and builds back up again during the winter.
 Over the last three decades, scientists have observed a decline per decade of the minimum area and thickness of the sea ice.